 Five visual element optimization best practices

-We hope that your next training project is a smashing success, that the information provided can help you build elearning or instructor-led custom training on a budget.
+We hope that your next training project is a smashing success and that the information provided can help you build elearning or instructor-led custom training on a budget.
 Here are five things you can do to apply these graphic design for learning principles of hierarchy, relationships, spacing and proximity to deliver an outstanding learning experience:

 1. Common spacing factor.
 Pick a spacing factor, then generate a template that uses proportions of that factor.
 For example, Articulate Storyline’s render resolution is 72dpi but Microsoft PowerPoint default presentation render resolution is 96dpi.
 So using multiples of 18px for your element sizing and spacing will make them appear smaller on one application than the other.